 A certificate in DRIP is an attestation, strictly over identity information, signed by a third party.
+This third party should be one with no stake in the attestation(s) its signing over.

 4. HHIT as the DRIP Entity Identifier

 This section describes the DRIP architectural approach to meeting the basic requirements of a DRIP entity identifier within external technical standard ASTM [F3411-19] and regulatory constraints.
 It justifies and explains the use of Hierarchical Host Identity Tags (HHITs) as self-asserting IPv6 addresses suitable as a UAS ID type and more generally as trustworthy multipurpose remote identifiers.